 Even if they aren’t an outright villain, they could be a mysterious agent who sometimes works against the party.

-Conclusion – The Mastermind Rogue in D&D 5e
+Conclusion – Mastermind Rogue in D&D 5e

 So that wraps it up for the Mastermind Rogue Guide for D&D 5e.

-I know I was pretty rough on this class there at the end, but I really do hold high-level abilities up to a high standard.
+I know I was pretty rough on this class there at the end, but I really do hold high-level features up to a high standard.
 It hit a point that I was wondering if there was something that I’m missing!

 Because I have a deep love for running games steeped in RP and intrigue, I would love to have a Mastermind Rogue in my group if that’s the type of game that we’re playing.
 I could easily see it adding some wonderful suspense to the table.

+What are your thoughts on the Mastermind Rogue?
 Was I too rough on our favorite schemer?

 Let me know in the comments and don’t forget to sign up for the Tabletop Joab newsletter below so you can be the first to check out all of our new content!